paugier/nbabel/py/vector.md

   already a simple syntax for that in Python >= 3.6.

-  For some cases, being able to declare that the instances of the class are immutable should also allow other optimizations.
+  For some cases, being able to declare that the instances of the class are immutable should also help for other optimizations.

 - The `Vector` containers could support different modes of executions, "debug", "dev" and "perf", that can be activated locally (with an API) and globally